hojunkim1/apollo-api/README.md

-# Movie api with Apollo
+# Movie app with Apollo

 Movie app built with React, Apollo and GraphQL